 - life, healthcare and general insurance

 - using mathematical modelling techniques and statistical concepts to determine probability and assess risks, such as analysing pension scheme liabilities, to price commercial insurance

 - analysing statistical data in order to calculate, for example, accident rates for particular groups of people

 - develop new financial products

 - preparing presentations, reports, valuations and quarterly updates

 - monitoring risk within trading positions in investment banking to ensure excessive risks are not taken during the fast pace of trading

 - presenting reports, explaining their implications to managers and directors and advising on risk limitation

 - advising on issues such as the selection of investment managers or the administration of pensions and benefits

 - working with IT professionals to develop systems to ensure compliance with the requirements of regulatory bodies

-- communicating with clients and carrying out relationship management, including with investment managers, financial directors and external stakeholders;
+- carrying out relationship management, liaising with clients such as investment managers, financial directors and external stakeholders

 - supervise staff

 - work with mergers and acquisitions.

 - As a newly qualified actuarial analyst or consultant, you can expect to earn in the region of £40,000 and £55,000.
 Increments are usually paid for examination success.

-- At a senior level or with ten to 15 years of experience, salaries are typically more than £60,000.
+- At a senior level, or with 10 to 15 years' experience, salaries are typically more than £60,000.
 There is a wide range of salaries for experienced actuaries, but high financial rewards and excellent benefits packages are common.

 - Salaries in excess of £200,000 are typical for chiefs, partners or principles.

 Income figures are intended as a guide only.

-Expect to work overtime, but not necessarily at the weekends or in shifts.
-In traditional areas of employment, long hours are less likely for more junior staff, e.g. graduate trainees, as they will be devoting time to study for professional examinations.
+You should expect to work overtime, but not necessarily at the weekends or in shifts.
+In traditional areas of employment, long hours are less likely for more junior staff, e.g. graduate trainees, as they will be devoting more time to studying for professional examinations.

-Flexible and part-time work, as well as career breaks, can be negotiated with some employers, but this is usually dependent on the employer and the individual's circumstances.
+Flexible and part-time work, as well as career breaks, can be negotiated - but this is usually dependent on the employer and your individual circumstances.